Skip to content

 • Click or tap the username of the team member to be mentioned.

-The tagged or mentioned team member's username is formatted and displayed in the journal card.
+The mentioned team member's username is formatted and displayed in the journal card.
 Once the upload has been completed, an automatic notification is sent to the mentioned user to let him/her know about it.

 Save and finish button